 The people of Judah were very skilled in financial management.
 Judas was from Judah and, in fact, the only Judean among the apostles.
 It seems natural that Jesus would use his talents in the area he was best suited—treasurer.

 To use a person for what he or she is best suited is a blessing.
 It brings out the best in the person and prevents resentful conflicts in the organization.
-Our natural talents help us to maximize the area of human services which only we can effectively fulfill.
+Our natural talents and strengths help us to maximize the area of human services which only we can effectively fulfill.
 This in itself is good stewardship.